eclipse-xfsc/facis-fap-decentralized-catalogue-management/README.md

 Yes.
 Attach a `shaclShapeSchemaId` to a Mapping's `rdfMappingConfig`.
 The pipeline runs SHACL after RDF generation and records the report in the Transformation Audit.

 **Q: Where are my logs?**
-`docker compose logs -f node-red` for the backend. `harvest_logs` collection for per-run detail. `dcm_audit_log` for every authenticated action.
+`docker compose logs -f ORCE` for the backend. `harvest_logs` collection for per-run detail. `dcm_audit_log` for every authenticated action.
 Browser console for frontend.

 ---

 ## License and Credits

 Code in this repository is governed by the license in the `LICENSE` file at the repository root (add one if missing).
-DCM is built on top of Node-RED (Apache-2.0), uibuilder (Apache-2.0), Vue (MIT), CodeMirror (MIT), and MongoDB (SSPL).
+DCM is built on top of ORCE (Apache-2.0), uibuilder (Apache-2.0), Vue (MIT), CodeMirror (MIT), and MongoDB (SSPL).